Program Highlights

 Occupational Therapy Level II Fieldwork

-The occupational therapy program is a graduate (master’s degree in occupational therapy) program.
-Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT®).
+The master of occupational therapy is a graduate degree program.
+Graduates of the occupational therapy masters will be eligible to sit for the National Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT®).
 After successful completion of this exam, the graduate will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 A FELONY CONVICTION MAY AFFECT A GRADUATE’S ABILITY TO SIT FOR THE NBCOT CERTIFICATION EXAMINATION OR ATTAIN STATE LICENSURE.

 Accreditation

-The occupational therapy program at Baker College is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) www.acoteonline.org, located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; Phone: 301-652-2682.
+The occupational therapy program at Baker College is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) www.acoteonline.org, located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814; Phone: 301-652-6611.
 Graduates are eligible to take the national certification examination.

 On Campus Available